 It’s troubling to think that there are more people out there who are receiving powerful medication when the underlying issue may be a deficit in their muscular system.
 Especially when the long term health consequences of this type of medication are considered.

 To resolve injury the impact on the muscular system must be addressed.

 The effect of ankle sprains on the muscular system and in particular the peroneal muscles are well documented.
-What’s lacking it would seem is effective use of that information and an understanding of how to apply exercise to impact those changes.
+It is possible to reverse these changes with the right approach however.